 We've said that onboarding shouldn't teach the customer everything they may want to know, and that you should provide additional training information to the customer to provide them with the ability to learn that information.
 Onboarding is just the start of the customer success journey.
 Let's take a look at some of the steps to follow after onboarding is complete.

-- Keep knowledge bases updated - Because the customer doesn't finish learning after onboarding, your knowledge base should be a steady source of new information and tutorials on how users can get the most out of your software and use its more advanced features.
+Because the customer doesn't finish learning after onboarding, your knowledge base should be a steady source of new information and tutorials on how users can get the most out of your software and use its more advanced features.

-- Reach out if you see usage declines - As discussed, a drop in usage may be the result of customers not getting what they need from onboarding.
+As discussed, a drop in usage may be the result of customers not getting what they need from onboarding.
 If you notice drops in usage from a user or group of users, reach out to them and see if they need help.
 If they do, try to use what you learned about the shortcomings of your onboarding to improve it.

-- Have available support - Onboarding isn't the only time that chat support should be available to users.
+Onboarding isn't the only time that chat support should be available to users.
 They're likely to get stuck at some point when using your software and you want them to be able to get an answer that gets them back to work on their goals quickly.

 Without the numbers to track your onboarding process, you'll have a hard time knowing what needs work and what doesn't.
 We've given you a few KPIs to keep an eye on, and you can do so easily with ProfitWell Metrics.
 Our free analytics tool for SaaS companies will help you track your onboarding success and much more.
 In addition, ProfitWell Retain will help you prevent customers from churning and win back some who have already left so you can iron out the kinks in your onboarding process without losing too many customers in the process.